What is Smart Guard?

 Today, the Internet is crowded with fake antivirus programs, thus, computer users should be express caution when browsing the Internet - avoid downloading files from P2P networks and do not trust online pop-up ads offering download of security programs.

 The best way to protect your computer from such bogus security scanners is to keep installed programs (Flash, Java, etc.) up-to-date and use legitimate antivirus and anti-spyware programs.

 PC users who have already paid for the full version of this rogue program should contact their credit card company and dispute the charges, explaining that they have been tricked into buying a fake antivirus program.
 To remove this bogus program, use the removal instructions provided.

-This rogue program takes webcam images to further scare PC users into believing that this program is real:
+This rogue program also takes webcam images to further scare PC users into believing that this program is genuine:

-At the time of research, we didn't notice any unusual network traffic - Smart Guard Protection doesn't send the taken photos to any third parties.
-This webcam image is only used to further scare PC users into thinking that their computers are infected with high risk malware.
+At time of research, we noticed no unusual network traffic.
+Smart Guard Protection does not send photos taken to any third parties.
+This webcam image is simply used to further scare PC users into believing that their computers are infected with high-risk malware.

 Fake security warning pop-ups generated by Smart Guard Protection:

 Unless Smart Guard Protection is activated, some of the current critical threats will not be eliminated and your computer will remain unprotected.

 Suspicious activity detected in the application firefox.exe similar to the behavior of the virus Win32/Conflicker.X.
 For your security and to avoid loss of data, the operation of application firefox.exe has been temporarily restricted.
 To restore the application's full operation, you must use the full edition of Smart Guard Protection.

 Manual threat removal might be a lengthy and complicated process that requires advanced IT skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below: